Community +

 Bridge Center

-The Bridge Center is Northwestern's center for intercultural development, helping students live into our Vision for Diversity.
-Included among the center’s services and programs are:
+The Bridge Center is Northwestern's center for intercultural development, helping all students live into our Vision for Diversity.
+Learn more about the Bridge Center's leadership and services:

 Student clubs

-Northwestern provides more than 50 clubs and organizations to support nearly every interest.
-Those specifically related to the college's diversity and multicultural efforts include:
+Northwestern provides more than 50 clubs and organizations to support nearly every interest, including these:

 I-Club gives international and U.S. students opportunities to get to know each other and learn about one another's cultures through meetings, events and trips.
 Annual events include the Beloved Festival of Culture and the I-Club Coffeehouse.